-We will review your application to make sure that it meets the responsiveness criteria.
+We will review your application to make sure that it meets the responsiveness requirements listed in the disqualification factors section.
 If your application does not meet these criteria, we will disqualify it and we will not move it to the merit review phase.